Filling Out Form I-131 for Advance Parole When Applying to Adjust Status in the U.S.

 Read on for practical advice about the benefits of applying for advance parole and instructions on how to fill out Form I-131 as an adjustment-of-status applicant.

 Who Should Apply for Advance Parole, and When to Do So

 If you are an applicant for adjustment of status (a green card), you will likely find that many months pass between the time you file your application for residency with USCIS and the agency’s decision on your application.
-During this time, you should spend most of your time in the U.S. to appear for a biometrics (fingerprinting) appointment, your interview, and to receive any requests for evidence that USCIS might send you.
+During this time, you should spend most of your time in the U.S., so that you can appear for a biometrics (fingerprinting) appointment, your interview, and to receive any requests for evidence that USCIS might send you.

 Nevertheless, you may need to travel abroad before you get your green card.
-To plan ahead for this possibility, you should file Form I-131 at the same time you apply for permanent residency (along with a Form I-765, Application for an Employment Authorization Document in case you would like to work or show a U.S. photo id card before your application is approved).
+To plan ahead for this possibility, you should file Form I-131 at the same time you apply for permanent residency (along with a Form I-765, Application for an Employment Authorization Document, in case you would like to work or show a U.S. photo id card before your application is approved).

 Advance parole allows you to keep your permanent residency application alive after brief international travel.
 You must remain in the U.S. until your advance parole is approved and your travel document is mailed to you.
-USCIS will cancel your advance parole if you leave before it is issued.
+USCIS will cancel your adjustment of status application if you leave before advance parole is issued.

 Advance Parole Does Not Guarantee Readmission to the U.S.

-The good news regarding unlawful presence, however, is that the Board of Immigration Appeals (BIA) recently ruled in Matter of Arrabally Yerrabelly, 25 I&N Dec.
-771 (BIA 2012) that people with a pending permanent residency application who leave the U.S. with advance parole do not trigger the three– and ten-year unlawful presence bars.
-However, USCIS has not yet provided guidance on how it will adjudicate advance parole applications in light of the BIA’s decision, so be cautious and consult an immigration attorney before leaving.
+The good news regarding unlawful presence, however, is that the Board of Immigration Appeals (BIA) ruled in Matter of Arrabally and Yerrabelly, 25 I&N Dec.
+771 (BIA 2012), that people with a pending permanent residency application who leave the U.S. with advance parole do not trigger the three– and ten-year unlawful presence bars.
+USCIS has agreed to follow the BIA’s decision.

 Guidance for Filling Out Form I-131 for Advance Parole

 Much of Form I-131 is self-explanatory.
 Here, we will provide guidance for some of the more confusing aspects of the application for adjustment of status applicants.

 Checklist of Documents to File With Form I-131